-Most fractional ownership programs require a 2-5 year contracts.
+Most fractional ownership programs require a 2-5 year contract.
 What if you are unhappy with the aircraft and overall deal a year into it?
-Aside from the cash you are already out, there is almost always a penalty for trying to get out early.
-Obviously with On-Demand jet charter, there is no long term contract.
+Aside from the cash, you are already out, there is almost always a penalty for trying to get out early.
+Obviously, with On-Demand jet charter, there is no long-term contract.
 Each individual contract applies only to the specific trip at hand.

 Lack of Aircraft Flexibility

 In fractional programs, you are locked into one specific airplane.
 That airplane may fit your needs for a majority of trips, but chances are it won’t be the right fit for all of your trips.
 If you do a fractional on a light jet – you are out of luck when you need to transport more than six people on a trip.
 On-Demand charter offers you the ability to charter anything from King Air’s and small turboprops to 15 passenger Gulfstream’s and everything in between.